COVID-19 pandemic in China: Government response

 From the start, the Chinese government response pursued a zero-COVID strategy, which aimed to eliminate transmission of the virus within the country and allow resumption of normal economic and social activity; by late 2021 it was one of few countries still pursuing this approach.

+On 1 February 2020, the People's Bank of China announced it would temporarily suspend the inclusion of mortgage and credit card payments in the credit record of people impacted by the pandemic.
+Private financial credit scoring companies, including Sesame Credit, suspended financial credit ratings.
+Various cities established mechanisms to incentivize companies to provide pandemic relief, with measures including whitelisting (referred to in China as redlisting) for those donating funds and supplies with benefits like simplified administrative procedures, increased policy support, or increased financial support.
+Following a speech by Xi Jinping emphasizing areas of regulatory compliance, provinces and cities promulgated regulations emphasizing heavy penalties for price hikes, violence against doctors, counterfeit medical supplies, refusal to comply with pandemic prevention measures, and wildlife trade violations.

 By late February 2020, the pandemic had been brought under control in most Chinese provinces.
 On 25 February, the reported number of newly confirmed cases outside mainland China exceeded those reported from within for the first time.
 By the summer of 2020, widespread community transmission in mainland China had been ended, and restrictions were eased there.
 As of October 2020 China's economy continued to broaden recovery from the recession during the pandemic, with stable job creation and record international trade growth, although retail consumption was still slower than predicted.

+By August 2021, China had donated 700 million vaccine doses abroad, an amount more than all other countries had combined.

-In 2022, infection rates increased, and on April 3, 2022, China reported 13,146 new cases of COVID-19 in the past 24 hours, which was the highest single-day total of new cases since the height of the 2020 outbreak.
+In 2022, infection rates increased, and on 3 April 2022, China reported 13,146 new cases of COVID-19 in the past 24 hours, which was the highest single-day total of new cases since the height of the 2020 outbreak.